 The default sitemap indexes the most recent 26 posts.
 For most blogs, especially new ones, you will seldom publish more than that number between each indexing pass by the search engines - and a 26 posts submission is generally sufficient.

 For a blog that's been published for a while, and has more than 26 posts, you will need a more robust sitemap than the default.
 When you change the URL of the blog, or when you use Jump Break on main page posts, you need a sitemap complement that indexes each individual post, one by one.

 Note that any sitemap will be much more useful, with the blog publishing a "Full" feed.

 In the example of this blog, which now has over 1,500 posts, I would add 4 sitemaps (each sitemap to submit a maximum of 500 posts)

 Having added the right complement of sitemaps, you watch the display in the Sitemaps wizard:

 Submitted URLsHaving submitted those sitemaps last week, 1,535 out of 1,539 posts, allowing for some search engine indexing latency, is about right.
-Your blog, having a different number of posts, may use a different complement of sitemaps - but you can use this same strategy in determining the number to use.

 1,535 URLs in web index